> Press Release

 For those reasons:

-We’re encouraging CDC guidelines (6 feet distance; contact guidelines).
+We’re encouraging health and safety guidelines (6 feet distance; contact guidelines, etc.).

-We hosting both in-person and "Drive-In Church" services to accommodate everyone.
+We hosting both in-person and online services to accommodate everyone.

 We’re doing our part in the community to ensure spiritual and mental health needs are attended to (in a safer method than using a drive-thru/delivery-service for take-out food).

-And, we’re insisting that those exhibiting any sickness/respiratory symptoms, have had exposure to COVID-19, or are at a high health risk themselves, join us for an online video of our church service.
+And, we’re insisting that those exhibiting any sickness/respiratory symptoms, have had exposure to COVID-19, or are at a high health risk themselves, join us for an online video church service.

 While we maintain that you are responsible for your own health, we've exceeded standards from our counterparts, and are certainly safer than shopping or getting gas.